-Return of Title IV Financial Aid Funds
+Return of Funds Policy

 Students receiving financial aid who withdraw or stop attending will, in most cases, be required to return a portion of financial aid received.

-The Higher Education Opportunity Act, as reauthorized and signed into law on August 14, 2008, established the Return of Title IV Funds Policy.
+The Higher Education Act, as reauthorized and signed into law on October 7, 1998, established the Return of Title IV Funds Policy.

-The concept behind the policy is that the College and the student are allowed to retain only the amount of Title IV (Federal) aid that is earned.
+The concept behind the policy is that the college and the student are allowed to retain only the amount of Title IV (Federal) aid that is earned.
 If a student withdraws or stops attending classes, a portion of the aid received is considered to be unearned and must be returned to the Title IV programs from which it was received.
-For Title IV purposes, the last date of attendance is one of the following: the date the formal withdrawal process begins, the date the student otherwise gives official notice of intent to withdraw (i.e., letter, phone call, email, or in person), the mid-point of the term, or the last documented date of attendance in an academically-related activity (i.e., documented attendance in a class or lab or submission of an assignment in a telecourse/online course).
+For Title IV purposes, the last date of attendance is one of the following: the date the formal withdrawal process begins, the date the student otherwise gives official notice of intent to withdraw (i.e., letter, phone call, e-mail, in-person), the mid-point of the term, or the last documented date of attendance in an academically-related activity.
 Northeast uses the last documented date of attendance in an academically-related activity.
-If a student completes 60 percent of the term, all Title IV aid is considered earned.
+If a student attends through 60 percent of the term, all Title IV Aid is considered earned.